Reusing steps with library checkpoints

 About library checkpoint content edition

 Please note that editing library checkpoints directly from the dashboard is currently not supported.
-You need to unlock the library checkpoint within a journey where it's used and edit it there.
-Refer to Making changes to a library checkpoint section for more information.
+You need to unlock the library checkpoint within a journey where it is used, and edit it there.
+Refer to the section Making changes to a library checkpoint for more information.

 # Running journeys with library checkpoints

-Your journeys run as normal with library checkpoints and you don't need to do anything else to run journeys that contain them.
+Your journeys run as normal with library checkpoints, and you do not need to do anything else to run journeys that contain them.

 # Healing